MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directlinespeech.md

 1. Click `Save` at the top of the configuration page.

 1. The Bot Framework Protocol Streaming Extensions are now enabled for your bot.
 You are now ready to update your bot code and [integrate Streaming Extensions support](https://aka.ms/botframework/addstreamingprotocolsupport) to an existing bot project.
+If you used the Bot Framework Composer, feel free to skip this step.

 ## Adding protocol support to your bot